Vargasavour Recipes

 Instructions

-• In a separate bowl, combine Greek yogurt, ¼ teaspoon salt, pepper, 2 tablespoons white vinegar, minced garlic, and extra virgin olive oil.
-Mix the yogurt mixture well until smooth.
+• In a large bowl, combine 300 g Greek yogurt, ¼ tsp salt, ¼ tsp freshly ground black pepper, 2 tbsp white vinegar, 1 clove garlic, minced, and 2 tbsp extra virgin olive oil.
+Mix well until smooth and creamy.

 Notes